larquss/rustowl/README.md

 There is a [third-party Nix flake repository](https://github.com/nix-community/rustowl-flake) in the Nix community.

+### GitHub Release

+Download only `rustowl` executable from [release page](https://github.com/cordx56/rustowl/releases/latest) and place it into the place you desire.
+Toolchain is automatically Downloaded and unpacked.

 ### Docker

 You can run `rustowl` using the pre-built Docker image from GitHub Container Registry (GHCR).